pwright/skupper-example-yaml/README.md

 ## Step 7: Test the application

+We have established connectivity between the two namespaces and made the backend available to the frontend.
+Before we can test the application, we need external access to the frontend.

+Use `kubectl expose` with `--type LoadBalancer` to open network access to the frontend service.

-Now we're ready to try it out.
-Use `kubectl get service/frontend` to look up the external IP of the frontend service.
-Then use `curl` or a similar tool to request the `/api/health` endpoint at that address.
+Once the frontend is exposed, use `kubectl get service/frontend` to look up the external IP of the frontend service.
+If the external IP is `<pending>`, try again after a moment.

+Once you have the external IP, use `curl` or a similar tool to request the `/api/health` endpoint at that address.

 **Note:** The `<external-ip>` field in the following commands is a placeholder.
 The actual value is an IP address.